bhardwajRahul/telepresence/docs/reference/rbac.md

 done by a full cluster administrator.

 Once installed, the Telepresence Traffic Manager will run using the `traffic-manager` ServiceAccount.
-This account is set up differently depending on if the manager is installed cluster-wide or namespaced.
+This account is set up differently depending on if the manager is installed using a dynamic or a static namespace selector.

-### Cluster Wide Installation
+### Installation without, or with dynamic, namespace selection

+The Traffic Manager will require cluster wide access to several resources when it lacks a namespace selector, or when it is configured with a dynamic namespace selector.

-This is the permissions required by the `traffic-manager` account in a cluster-wide configuration:
+These are the permissions required by the `traffic-manager` account in such a configuration:

 ```yaml
 ---